elastic/apm-pipeline-library/vars/README.md

 ```

 ## isUpstreamTrigger
-Check if the build was triggered by an upstream job, being it possible to add a filter for the upstream cause.
+Check if the build was triggered by an upstream job, being it possible to add some filters.

 ```
 def upstreamTrigger = isUpstreamTrigger() def upstreamTrigger = isUpstreamTrigger(filter: 'PR-')
 ```

+* filter: The string filter to be used when selecting the ustream build cause.
+If no filter is set, then 'all' will be used.

 ## isUserTrigger
 Check if the build was triggered by a user.